tobua/reactigation/README.md

 ## Going Back

 Returning to the previous screen is simple.
-The animation defined by `go` will be applied in reverse.
+Unless defined otherwise the animation defined by `go` will be applied in reverse.
 On Android when the user clicks the system back button this function is also called.

 `back()`